 It’s Not Allowing Baby to Descend

 Sometimes the baby’s positioning isn’t compatible with you laying on your back.
-Perhaps your tailbone is in the way or baby needs to spin more (and being on your side will help that).
+Perhaps your tailbone is in the way of the birth canal or baby needs to spin more (and being on your side will help that).
 If you’re pushing in a position for a long time without baby moving, you should all consider a different way to push.
 There really are a LOT of options, even with an epidural.

-Alternatives to Pushing On Your Back
+Alternatives to Pushing On Your Back in the Hospital Bed

 I mean, the sky really is the limit: